kgisl/makesite/content/blog/2020-10-24-a-better-soul.md

 ## A better Man, A better Soul

-One of my favourite moments from the movie, "As Good as it Gets".
-Take a look below:
+One of my favourite moments from the movie, "As Good as it Gets" is captured in the clip below:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/A75AgrH5eqc" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>